Palawan Island, Philippines

 When we asked people about industries and career opportunities in Palawan Island, they reponded:

 "Foreigners in Palawan Island often work in the tourism industry, taking roles such as tour guides, hotel managers, or diving instructors.
 Some also establish their own businesses, such as restaurants, bars, or souvenir shops catering to tourists.
 Others work in non-profit organizations, contributing to environmental conservation and community development projects.
 There are also foreigners who work as English teachers, either in local schools or offering private lessons.
-In addition, some foreigners work in the real estate industry, either selling properties or managing vacation rentals," remarked one expat living in Palawan Island, Philippines.
+In addition, some foreigners work in the real estate industry, either selling properties or managing vacation rentals," explained one expat living in Palawan Island, Philippines.

 What is life like in Palawan Island?